-When you begin thinking about end-of-life plans, you may come across topics such as remembrance trees and memorial forests.
-If you are considering a green burial, these options might be something you’d like to know more about, and you may wonder how you can include a tree in your end-of-life plans.
+When you begin thinking about end-of-life plans, you may come across topics such as living tributes, remembrance trees, and memorial forests.
+If you are considering a green burial, you might be interested in this eco-friendly way to include a tree in your end-of-life plan.
 In our guide below, we detail this creative idea to honor someone after they’ve died.
 A memorial tree can be a resting place for ashes, or it can serve as a place to honor and remember someone.

 If you’re considering alternatives to a traditional burial, a memorial tree may be the right option for you.
 Follow our guide to find out more about what these natural memorial spaces entail.